Linear Batalin-Vilkovisky quantization as a functor of $\infty$-categories: Operads and Enveloping Algebras

 and

 By definition, the differentials agree on $\Sym^{\leq 2}_{A^\sharp}(\g^\sharp)$.
-The key difference is that \begin{itemize} \item $\d_{\teo}$ is extended to higher symmetric powers as a second-order differential operator on the symmetric algebra whereas \item $\d_{\CL}$ is extended to higher symmetric powers as a coderivation on the symmetric coalgebra. \end{itemize} Hence we must show these conditions coincide, which follows immediately from Lemma \ref{lemma: coder}, as the differential of the BD-enveloping algebra is a linear-coefficient second-order differential operator. \end{proof}
+The key difference is that \begin{itemize} \item $\d_{\teo}$ is extended (uniquely) to higher symmetric powers as a differential operator on the symmetric algebra, whereas \item $\d_{\CL}$ is extended (uniquely) to higher symmetric powers as a coderivation on the symmetric coalgebra. \end{itemize} Hence we must show these conditions coincide, which follows immediately from Lemma \ref{lemma: coder}.
+(In fact, the differential of the BD-enveloping algebra is a linear-coefficient second-order differential operator, which matches the fact that the Chevalley--Eilenberg differential arises from a Lie bracket.) \end{proof}

-\begin{lemma} Let $R$ be a graded commutative algebra.
-For $V$ in $\Mod(R)$, a coderivation on the symmetric coalgebra $\Sym^c_R(V)$ provides a linear-coefficient, arbitrary order differential operator on the symmetric algebra $\Sym_R(V)$. \end{lemma}
+Let $R$ be a graded commutative algebra, and let $V$ be in $\Mod(R)$.
+The symmetric coalgebra $\Sym^c_R(V)$ and the symmetric algebra $\Sym_R(V)$ are manifestly isomorphic as underlying $R$-modules.

+\begin{lemma} Under this isomorphism of $R$-modules, there is a bijection between coderivations on the symmetric coalgebra $\Sym^c_R(V)$ and linear-coefficient differential operators on the symmetric algebra~$\Sym_R(V)$.
+That is, every coderivation $\delta$ of $\Sym^c_R(V)$ determines a linear-coefficient differential operator on $\Sym_R(V)$, and {\em vice versa}, which can be identified by looking at the underlying $R$-linear endomorphism. \end{lemma}

+\begin{remark} This lemma is the coalgebraic twin to a familiar fact about the symmetric algebra: there is a bijection between derivations and first-order differential operators on $\Sym_R(V)$.
+In fact, linear duality recovers this lemma from that fact if $V$ is finitely-generated and projective as an $R$-module. \end{remark}

+\begin{proof} Every coderivation $\delta$ is determined by its post-composition with projection onto the cogenerators $\Sym^1_R(V)$ of $\Sym^c_R(V)$, just as a derivation is determined by its behavior on generators of $\Sym_R(V)$.
+Likewise, every linear-coefficient differential operator is determined by the same information.
+Hence, to prove the lemma, we will demonstrate a class of coderivations that manifestly correspond to linear-coefficient differential operators and then we will observe that every coderivation is a linear combination of elements of this class.